 Yes, I keep telling you this and it’s a mantra worthwhile.
 Whether or not your laptop gets stolen or your hard drive breaks, it will give you peace of mind.
 And if the worst happens, it will save you a lot of trouble.

-To learn more about backing up your Windows 7 data, I recommend reading the PDF guide Stuff Happens: The Backup & Restore Guide.
+To learn more about backing up your Windows 7 data, I recommend reading the guide The Backup and Restore Guide.

 Install Applications to Track Down Your Laptop

 Despite all protection in form of locks, passwords, encryption, and backed up data, your laptop can get stolen.
 Even if all you are losing is a piece of hardware, wouldn’t it be great if you could track it down and get it back?
 To make this possible, you need to prepare your laptop beforehand by installing tools to access the device once the thief uses it to go online.

 The following articles will walk you through the process for the respective applications:

 And here are two more tools listed in our Directory:

 - LockitTight: Helps to Locate Your Stolen Laptop

 - FireFound: Locate Your Stolen Computer (Firefox only)

 Another way of protecting your laptop from accidental removal or theft, is to customize it.
 Add stickers to the backside of the screen, engrave your laptop, or get a custom paint job.
 This will make it unique enough to avoid an accidental mix-up and it might also make it difficult to sell and thus less likely to be stolen.